Thrivous

 The history of cognitive enhancement began thousands of years before Giurgea.
 After all, we didn't need to know anything about brain cells to use our brains.
 And humanity had already begun exploring ways to modify cognition for purposes of religion, medicine, and recreation.

 Our prehistoric ancestors may have used psychoactive substances to inspire their artwork.
-Indian Ayurvedic medicine, known for adaptogenic herbs like Ashwagandha, may have begun as an oral tradition around 5000 BCE.
+Indian Ayurvedic medicine, known for adaptogens like Ashwagandha, may have begun as an oral tradition around 5000 BCE.
 And as early as 1500 BCE, Ancient Egyptians cataloged hundreds of stimulants, sedatives, motor excitants, motor depressants, narcotics, and hypnotics.

 During the last few centuries, our modern ancestors have been working toward more powerful, dependable, and flexible ways to enhance cognition.
 As the scientific method matured, alchemy became chemistry.
 In the eighteenth century, James Lind conducted what may have been the first clinical trial.
 And in the nineteenth century, Richard Canton observed electrical impulses in brains.